damianhakert/damianhakert.github.io/source/university/glossary/index.md

 ### GitLab EE

-Our premium on premise solution that currently has Basic, Standard and Plus subscription packages
+Our premium on premise solution that currently has Basic, Standard and Plus subscription packages with additional features and support.

 ### Gitlab.com

-Our free SaaS Solution
+Our free SaaS for public and private repositories.

 ### Gitolite